 Nurses spend most of their time taking care of others, but often forget to ask for the care what they need.
 Tap your family members, friends, colleagues and mentors for support.
 These people can lend an ear, suggest helpful advice and cheer you up when you need it most.
 They'll also be the first to celebrate with you when you achieve something great.

-Having a good attitude all of the time is nearly impossible, especially when you've been on your feet for an entire 10-hour shift.
+Having a good attitude all the time is nearly impossible, especially when you've been on your feet for an entire 10-hour shift.
 But the mind can be a powerful thing.
 When you expect to reach your goals instead of just hoping to do so, you're more likely to succeed.
-When you choose to get motivated, you are more likely to actually feel motivated.
+When you choose to get motivated, you are more likely to feel motivated.